 How?
 Simple: Rent a bike.
 Start at the Ferry Building, the 118-year-old structure that once served as the gateway to the city.
 The transport terminal once saw 60,000 commuters a day in the early 1900s, when the city could only be reached by ferry from the north and east bay.
 Once the Bay Bridge was built in 1936, the building fell into neglect until 2003, when a major renovation restored the building to its former glory and filled its halls with Bay Area coffee roasters, bakers, bread-makers, and chocolatiers that is now the Ferry Building Marketplace.
 Get the day started with a caffeine kick from Blue Bottle Coffee.
 Opt for a pour-over or, if it’s particularly warm morning, their famous New Orleans-style iced coffee, spiked with chicory for an extra swirl of flavor.

-Now to your bike: Ferry Building Bicycle Rentals does daily rentals for $32, which includes a map of biking paths throughout the city.
+Now to your bike: Ferry Building Bicycle Rentals does daily rentals, which includes a map of biking paths throughout the city.